Community Events List

 The Night Before Christmas at the Main Museum

 Wear your pajamas for a night of stories, crafts, homemade yummy treats, and prizes at the Wayne County Historical Society’s Main Museum in Honesdale.
-Climb aboard the North Pole train car and deposit your letters to Santa!
+Feel free to wear your pajamas and climb aboard the North Pole train car and deposit your letters to Santa!
+It’s on Friday, December 18th from 6-8 p.m.
 Call the museum for registration at 570-253-3240; it’s $7 per child.

 Saturday, December 19th

 Visit the Welcome Lake Fire Hall for their Christmas Party on Saturday, December 19th!

 Wayne County Farmers Market